Hello members of the Committee. I thank you for taking the time to listen to me this vital matter.

 The opposite of an FTA

 The TPPA is a six thousand page document.
 The CPTPPA is, for all intents and purposes, the same agreement, rebranded to make it harder to say.
-In the following, I'll say "the agreement" to meant both the TPPA and CPTPPA.
+In the following, I'll use the terms TPPA and CPTPPA interchangably - and TPPA is easier to say and type.

-Featuring a whopping 22 changes to the original agreement, the CPTPPA represents perhaps a 1/1000th change - that's 0.1%.
+Featuring a mere 22 changes to the original agreement, the CPTPPA represents perhaps a 1/1000th change - that's 0.1% - of the original TPPA.
 It's the same agreement for all intents and purposes.
 That agreement has been promoted by both the National and Labour Governments as a "Free Trade Agreement" and most NZers have accepted that explanation at face value.
 Which is unfortunate, because characterising it as an FTA couldn't be further from the truth.

 Rather than removing trade restrictions, the agreement adds 6000 pages with whole new layers of restrictions on trade.
 It describes restrictions on what nations can do when it affects the interests of multinational corporations.
 The TPPA was not written by government appointed trade experts, it was written by US-based lawyers - lobbyists paid to write it by US multinational corporations who in turn told the US government to propose it as the way forward for the TPPA.
 Remember too: what the words of the agreement actually say is largely irrelevant - a dense thicket of legalese is the natural habitat of the litigation lawyer.